Death and culture: Martyrdom

 A martyr is a person who is put to death or endures suffering for their beliefs, principles or ideology.
 The death of a martyr or the value attributed to it is called martyrdom.
 In different belief systems, the criteria for being considered a martyr are different.
 In the Christian context, a martyr is an innocent person who, without seeking death, is murdered or put to death for his or her religious faith or convictions.
 An example is the persecution of early Christians in the Roman Empire.
 Christian martyrs sometimes decline to defend themselves at all, in what they see as an imitation of Jesus' willing sacrifice.

 Islam views a martyr as a man or woman who dies while conducting jihad, whether on or off the battlefield (see greater jihad and lesser jihad).
 However, opinions in the Muslim world vary widely on whether suicide bombers can count as martyrs.
 Few Muslims believe that suicide bombing can be justified.

+Beginning in the early 1990s, martyrdom gained prominence in Palestinian society and culture.
+Groups such as Hamas and the Palestinian Islamic Jihad view martyrdom as a supreme form of dedication to the Palestinian cause, a perspective that has led to acts of terror, including suicide bombings.
+This ideology is reflected in various societal elements such as educational materials, media, community events, and ceremonies.
+It has also played a role in shaping the upbringing and psychological well-being of children, influencing their perceptions from a young age.

 Though often religious in nature, martyrdom can be applied to a secular context as well.
 The term is sometimes applied to those who die or are otherwise severely affected in support of a cause, such as soldiers fighting in a war, doctors fighting an epidemic, or people leading civil rights movements.
 Proclaiming martyrdom is a common way to draw attention to a cause and garner support.